FelixSchuster/ctftoolkit/README.md

 # Options

 ## -m, --mate
-**During the installation you will be prompted for a default window manager.
-Select `ligthdm`.**
+Configures the Mate desktop environment as shown below.

-Installs the Mate desktop environment for Ubuntu and customizes the taskbar as shown below.
-Adds a script to display IP addresses in the taskbar and enables unlimited scrollback in the terminal.
-If your network interfaces are named differently, edit the script located in `/opt/ctftoolkit/tools/display_ips.sh`.
+Adds a script to display IP addresses in the taskbar and enables unlimited scrollback in the terminal If your network interfaces are named differently, edit the script located in `/opt/ctftoolkit/templates/display_ips.sh`.

 ![Mate Desktop](./img/mate-desktop.png)